1m5/1m5-did/README.md

 ### Identities must be interoperable

-Identity holders must be able to us their identities in all facets of their lives.
+Identity holders must be able to use their identities in all facets of their lives.
 So any identity platform or protocol must function across geographical, political and commercial jurisdictions.
 Identities should be as widely usable as possible.
 Ultimately, identities are of little value if they only work in niches.